• Skip to primary navigation

 Involve Them at Tax Time

-With the tax extension in place, you have some time to prepare your returns.
-Include your teen when you sit down to file and walk them through what you’re doing.
+Tax time is the perfect opportunity to discuss money with your teen.
+Include your child when you sit down to file, and walk them through what youโ€™re doing.

 Get Talking!

-Nobody likes having “the money talk” but it’s an important lesson your kids need to learn.
-Once you have it, they’ll be better prepared for the realities of being an adult.
-Even if that’s several years away, get comfortable talking about it today.
+Not everyone loves talking to teens about money, but itโ€™s an important lesson kids need to learn.
+Once you have that talk (and hopefully more than one), theyโ€™ll be better prepared for the realities of being an adult.
+Even if thatโ€™s several years away, get comfortable talking about it today.

 How to Save Now for Your Summer Vacation